darkard2003/OneLiner/README.md

 ## how_to():
 ### step_1():
 '''
+Make an input folder and output folder in project directory.
-put your input file in input folder.
+Put your input file in input folder.
 '''

 pass